Ruitulyu/KAS-Analyzer/index.md

 -m [maximum value]: please specify the maximum value of the heatmap intensities. e.g. -m 15,20,60.
 Note: the number of values need to be consistent with KAS-seq samples.

--o [KAS-seq_heatmap]: please specify the prefix (basename) of 'KAS-pipe2 heatmap' output files.
+-o [KAS-seq_heatmap]: please specify the prefix (basename) of 'KAS-Analyzer heatmap' output files.
 REQUIRED.

 -r [regions]: please specify the regions types to generate heatmap plot. e.g. Genomic features: genebody, TSS or TES; Custom regions: peaks.
 REQUIRED.